Jatin1806/CrimeCast-Forecasting-Crime-Categories/README.md

 ![Confusion Matrix](images/confusion_matrix.png)

 ![Model Performance](images/model_performance.png)

+## ⚠️ Warning
+This code is provided for reference purposes only.
+Any direct copying or misuse will be considered a violation of academic integrity policies of `Indian Institute of Technology, Madras (IIT-M)`.
+Use this code responsibly and at your own risk.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.